Sustainability

 Promotion of Plastic Resource Reduction

 To address various environmental issues such as marine pollution and ecosystem destruction caused by plastics, we are complying with the Act on Promotion of Resource Circulation for Plastics and have set reduction targets for plastic industrial waste and mixed plastic waste at our domestic production sites.
-In fiscal year 2023, we achieved a reduction of 12.7% (32 tons) compared to fiscal year 2022, exceeding our target of more than 1.0%.
-For fiscal year 2024, we have set a target to reduce by 4.1% compared to fiscal year 2023, and we will continue to actively promote the reduction of plastic resources.
+In fiscal year 2023, we aimed to reduce waste by more than 1.0% compared to fiscal year 2022.
+Through initiatives such as shifting to the profitable sale of industrial waste and promoting waste separation, we successfully achieved a 12.7% reduction (32 tons).
+For fiscal year 2024, we set a target of a 4.1% reduction compared to 2023.
+However, due to equipment maintenance and updates to production lines, waste increased by 12.8%(28 tons).
+For fiscal year 2025, we will continue our efforts to reduce plastic resources, aiming for a 15.0% reduction compared to fiscal year 2024.

 Examples of initiatives for reducing waste products